coder-hxl/x-crawl/README.md

   // will be executed every two and a half hours
   // crawlPage/crawlData/crawlFile
   const { jsdom, browser, page } = await myXCrawl.crawlPage('https://xxx.com')
+  page.close()
 })
 ```

+**Using crawlPage in polling Note:** Calling page.close() is to prevent the browser instance from retaining references to the page instance.
+If it is no longer used in the future, you need to close the page instance yourself, otherwise it will cause memory leaks.

 Callback function parameters: